OmerAlimoglu/Anime-App/README.md

 └── src
-    └── app.js
-    └── data.js
-    └── pages
+    └── main.js
-        └── favouritesPage.js
+    └── page
-        └── initPage.js
+    └── view

 └── index.html
-(I am not sure about the structure.
-Organize it properly later.)
+(The structure has not organized well yet.
+Improve it later.)
 ```
 ## The project features